h-escoffier/Anneal-ize_the_Vertex/README.md

-# Anneal-ize the Vertex (AtV)
+# AtV : Anneal-ize the Vertex
-### Metaheuristics project: Simulated Annealing applied to the Minimum Vertex Cover Problem
+### Simulated Annealing applied to the Minimum Vertex Cover Problem
-Authors: HE - NG
+Authors: Hugues Esc_ - OGrondin

-M2 GENIOMHE Algorithmics Project

 ## Introduction
 Anneal-ize the Vertex is a version of an efficient simulated annealing algorithm applied to the Minimum Vertex Cover Problem.